WeGoingProbyn/flood-monitor/README.md

 ## Usage
 - **Running the app:** Provided shell and batch scripts will setup virtual environment and install requirements if needed then run the app.
+- Tested on Fedora 41 linux and windows 10.